You have no items in your shopping cart.

-The colour is visible to the naked eye.
+The colour, usually a yellow to brown tinge, is visible to the naked eye.

 Pairing Diamonds and Metals

-The metal of your ring setting can visually impact diamond colour.
+The metal of your ring setting can visually impact the diamond’s colour.
 Pairing diamonds with similar toned metals can neutralize colour in the diamond.
 Consider setting Near Colourless diamonds (G-J) in yellow gold and Colourless diamonds (D-F) in white gold or platinum.

 The visible difference between diamonds of one colour grade (G-H or I-J) is so minor that it is difficult to detect with the unaided eye, but the cost savings can be significant.
 Keep this in mind when choosing your diamond colour grade.